The definitive guide to writing a positioning statement

 How do you use a positioning statement?

-You use your positioning statement to inform and guide your business communications; sales collateral, brief marketing agencies and professional partners and, to guide you when crafting speeches and thought leadership strategies.
+You should use your positioning statement to inform and guide your business communications; sales collateral, training materials, written briefs for marketing agencies and professional partners and, to guide you when crafting speeches and thought leadership strategies.

 What is the difference between a positioning statement and a value proposition?